 The oil crisis of 1977 drove global oil prices to unprecedented peaks and further compounded the issue.
 In the late 20th century, Concorde’s competitors Boeing and Airbus made many improvements in the accommodation of passengers, including the increase of seating space and provision of better in-flight entertainment.

 This left speed as the Concorde’s primary advantage over other types of aircraft.
 This supersonic speed, however, also proved to be a demerit for the plane.
 With speed came a supersonic boom which according to some researchers affected residents under its flight path and was deemed an environmental pollutant.

-Another significant event which increased the public apathy towards the Concorde was the July 2000 Air France accident where a Concorde crashed in France killing all passengers and crew onboard.
-The September 11, 2001 terrorist attacks brought with it a decline in overall aviation passenger numbers.
+Another significant event that increased the public apathy towards the Concorde was the July 2000 Air France accident where a Concorde crashed in France killing all passengers and crew onboard.
+The September 11, 2001, terrorist attacks brought with it a decline in overall aviation passenger numbers.
 On April 10, 2003, British Airways and Air France publicly announced the ceasing Concorde operations that year.

 (Photo credit: AP / Keystone-France / Gamma-Keystone / Getty Images).